Canada & Beyond

 The Windows of St. Alban's - A century of Illumination by Jane Lovell & Diane Berlet with photography by David Clendenning, November, 2023.

-The interior of St. Alban’s United Empire Loyalist church is a gem with its stained glass from early Canadian studios and Victorian encaustic tiles from Minton tile works in England.
-The tiles are on all of the interior walls and each tile has the name of an UE Loyalist.
-A must visit for those interested in Canadian history.
+The interior of St. Alban’s United Empire Loyalist Church is a true gem, featuring exquisite stained glass from early Canadian studios and Victorian encaustic tiles from England’s renowned Minton Tile Works.
+These tiles, covering the interior walls, are uniquely inscribed with the names of United Empire Loyalists, making the church a significant historical site.
+A must-visit for anyone interested in Canadian history and heritage.

 The Windows of St. Alban’s A century of Illumination by Jane Lovell & Diane Berlet with photography by David Clendenning.